This Month's Hot Topics in the FAQ

 For instance, the effect of making all campaigns only publicly-financed is to make any private interests' monetary contributions virtually insignificant.
 Many very intelligent people have wrestled with how to best accomplish this

 *.
 Banning all money other than public funds is one way to get this result.
 Constitutionally requiring lawmakers to guarantee there will be no unfair advantages creates the same outcome, making this latter concept "equal in effect" to that of a complete ban on all non-public money in elections.

-(See: "How does a ban on private money compare to other ideas?" and "Are Elections a Public Utility?" in FAQs).
+(See: "Are Elections a Public Utility?" in FAQs).

-Here are two bills that, when compared, provide an equivalent effect for elections:
+Here are two US House bills that, when compared, provide an equivalent effect for elections:

 Former Rep. Dennis Kucinich's (D-OH-10) bill here from 2012:

 Bill "A": https://www.congress.gov/bill/112th-congress/house-joint-resolution/100/text

 (NOTE: This bill has already passed in 3/4 of the required US states to trigger the next step in making it the 28th amendment).

 Or, in Rep. Pramila Jayapal's (D-WA-7) bill from 2019, seen here:

 (NOTE: This bill covers the effect of both criteria in the Sobriety Test.